ericjwdchen/ericjwdchen.github.io/bookshelf.md

 - **More Than You Know: Finding Financial Wisdom in Unconventional Places** by Michael J. Mauboussin

-- **Traders' Tales: A Chronicle of Wall Street Myths, Legends, and Outright Lies** by Ron Insana

 - **A Man for All Markets: From Las Vegas to Wall Street, How I Beat the Dealer and the Market** by Edward O. Thorp

 ## 2018

+- **Traders' Tales: A Chronicle of Wall Street Myths, Legends, and Outright Lies** by Ron Insana <span class="primary-color">★</span>

+  A collection of short stories about Wall Street and traders.
+A light and easy read, but the stories tend to get more repetitive as the book goes on.

 - **Let's Explore Diabetes with Owls** by David Sedaris <span class="primary-color">★</span>